How Your Case Moves Through the Industrial Commission

 Our lawyers know how to best communicate the severity of the injuries that you experienced at work.
 We’re very familiar with the North Carolina application process.
 If you call us we can meet and give you a consultation on what steps you should take next.

 You need help – the right kind.
 At Riddle & Brantley, justice counts, and we’re here to help you get it.
-Not living in Raleigh, no problem, call our Jacksonville workers compensation lawyers, they are also available 24/7.
+Not living in Raleigh, no problem, call our Jacksonville workers compensation lawyers, they are also available and ready to help.

 Verdicts and Settlements in Workers’ Comp Cases